Circle.so Pricing 2023: Which Plan Is Best for You?

 Professional Plan: $99/month

 Circle’s Professional plan costs $99 per month and provides a significant upgrade over the Basic plan.
-In fact, it’s highlighted as “Most Popular” on the Circle website, and it does offer great value for money.
+In fact, it’s their most popular plan, and it does offer great value for money.

-Apart from the features included in the Basic plan, the Professional plan includes the following upgrades:
+Apart from the features included in the Basic plan, such as group chat rooms and direct messaging, the Professional plan includes the following upgrades to optimize member engagement:

 • Advanced analytics